The following collections can be used to research the work and contributions of the First World War Women’s Land Army.

 - some uniform items

-- The Landswoman: A list of winners may be found in reports of WLA competitions held in many counties.
-‘Good Service’ Ribbons are listed by county in The Landswoman (of which some of the copies can be found here, the originals held at the IWM); WLA DSB recipients are also featured with photographs and brief details.
+- The Landswoman: This journal contained local reports on the WLA in different regions.
+It also published a list of winners of WLA competitions held in many counties.
+‘Good Service’ Ribbons are listed by county; WLA DSB recipients are also featured with photographs and brief details.

 - The First World War campaign medals index (The National Archives DocumentsOnline) includes a few cards for Women’s Land Army members who mistakenly applied for service medals, to which as members of a civilian organisation they were not entitled.
 (The reverse of the original card, held by the Imperial War Museum (IWM), should carry their address).